codingsudha/Multiple_APIS_Demo/README.md

 Build API1 Project and deploy that API in http://localhost:423 (or any port and need to modify code based on that).

-There is some settings needs to be done in Azure portal for App Registration.
+There are some setups required in Azure portal for App Registration.
 Add a user to that app.
 Get the following setting and update in the appsettings.json file
 "AzureAd": {
     "Instance": "https://login.microsoftonline.com/",